 - A spiritual community committed to helping students develop into women of faith and action.

-Holy Child has created a 10-day rotation schedule for our Continuous Learning Plan allowing us to better accommodate the two-week cohort rotation.
-At the end of each 10-day rotation, classes will end at 12:40pm in order to give teachers extra time to plan as well as transition the cohorts.
+Holy Child has created a 10-day rotation schedule for our Continuous Learning Plan allowing us to better accommodate the one-week cohort rotation.
+At the end of each week students are dismissed at 1:45pm in order to give teachers extra time to plan as well as transition the cohorts.
 This will also allow our facilities team an additional block of time to deeply clean and sanitize the building, above and beyond the daily cleaning.
 Class times and daily layout remain exactly as was proposed in February.

 Holy Child e-learning program will continue our rigorous and challenging academic program in a remote setting.
 Our new 10-day schedule will be utilized in e-learning as well as the other models for the 20-21 school year.
 This will allow for consistency to quickly move between the models if and when necessary.
 There will be a combination of synchronous and asynchronous learning, but students should expect to have increased workload and learning activities compared to last spring.
 Student life and community activities will be adjusted slightly to accommodate participation from home while continuing to engage with the Holy Child community.